 But Uzziah also did the wrong thing for the right reason.
 There was no one as devoted as Uzziah to The LORD.
 As such, the king got it in his head that as king, he could do whatever he pleased.
 One day Uzziah walks into the temple, decides he will offer incense that was only authorized for the priests to burn before The LORD.
 His reason was right.
 Nobody loved and served God like King Uzziah.
 But it was the wrong thing to do.
 Result; he remained a leper till the end of his days - verse 16-21.

 Why did Jesus turn water into wine?
 It was the right thing to do.
 Mary mentioned the wine supply had run dry to no one but Jesus because He was at her right side.
 The beloved disciple heard the conversation, being as he was on Jesus’ right side.
 Jesus always did the right thing.
 He bears the evidence in His hands, side and feet.

 “So whoever knows the right thing to do and fails to do it, for him it is sin.”
 James 4:17 (ESV)

 How do we know what the right thing to do is?
 Before ascending to the Father, Jesus promised that when he goes away, he would send the Holy Spirit to dwell within his followers.
 The Holy Spirit always knows the right thing to do.
 Consequently they that walk by the Spirit will know the right thing to do because the Spirit of God knows the mind of God.
 The Holy Spirit; the Helper will guide you to a fruitful existence not forbidden by law.
-See Galatians 5:22-23
+The right side of living is Galatians 5:22-23.